lfarah/Koreo/README.md

 ### What We Used

-1. Python with Flask (backend)
+1. Python with Flask - Backend
-2. iOS with Xcode and Swift (frontend)
+2. iOS with Xcode and Swift - App
-3. IBM Watson (Machine Learning)
+3. Alamofire - Networking
+4. Swiftlint - Linting the Swift code

 ### How to use Koreo